-The bride and groom are usually just completely relieved that they are married and as they sign the registar it is often the first time that they have really get to see and speak to each other in the whole day!
+The bride and groom are usually just completely relieved that they are married and as they sign the register it is often the first time that they have really get to see and speak to each other in the whole day!
 Parents are often congratulating the couple and there are often hugs and kisses and general smiles and relief all round!
 Just by way of example I have included a set of images all photographed at this time from a single wedding below.
+Have a look in my albums to see more examples.

 A great moment to be treasured!